Copyleaks/Java-Plagiarism-Checker/README.md

 <h2>Copyleaks SDK</h2>
 <p>
-Copyleaks SDK is a simple framework that allows you to perform plagiarism scans and track content distribution around the web, using Copyleaks cloud.
+Copyleaks SDK is a simple framework that allows you to perform plagiarism scans and track content distribution around the web, using the Copyleaks cloud.
 </p>
 <p>
-With Copyleaks SDK you can submit for scan:
+With the Copyleaks SDK you can submit a scan for:
 <ul>
 <li>Webpages</li>
 <li>Local files - pdf, doc, docx, rtf and more <a href="https://api.copyleaks.com/Documentation/TechnicalSpecifications/#non-textual-formats">(see full list)</a></li>